Pain Where Gallbladder Was Removed Years Ago? 7 Causes, Doctor Explains.

 Sphincter of Oddi dysfunction mimics gallbladder pain.
 It also can cause symptoms of pancreatitis.

-It is rare, difficult to diagnose disease.
+It is rare and difficult to diagnose disease.
 Studies show that women are more affected by SOD than men (reference).

 3. Alternative diagnosis.